davidsbond/forcelog/README.md

 ### ForceLog.Logger withException(Exception ex)

 Adds exception data to the log.
 Will add the message, type, stack trace and line number to the logging output.
+If the exception has a cause these will be recursively added under the `exception_cause` field.

 ```apex
  ForceLog.Logger log = new ForceLog.Logger('myClassName');